owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 enable SSL.

 .. note:: Self-signed certificates have their drawbacks - especially when you
           plan to make your owncloud server publicly accessible.
-You might consider getting a certificate signed by an official signing authority.
-If you're looking for a free certificate, you could consult e.g. this article:
+You might want to consider getting a certificate signed by an official signing authority.
+If you're looking for a free certificate, you can consult e.g. this article:
           `https://www.sslshopper.com/article-free-ssl-certificates-from-a-free-certificate-authority.html`

 Configuring ownCloud
 ....................

-Since there was a change in the way version 2.2 and 2.4 are configured, you'll have to find out which apache version you are using.
+Since there was a change in the way versions 2.2 and 2.4 are configured, you'll have to find out which apache version you are using.

 Usually you can do this by running